 Click Create to create the application and a success notification is displayed.
 You can see the build status of the application in the Topology view.

-You can use the JAR files in the Topology view of the Developer perspective to deploy your Java applications.
-You can upload a JAR file using the following options:
+You can use the web console Developer perspective to upload a JAR file by using the following options:

-Navigate to the Topology view and use the Upload JAR file option, or drag and drop a JAR file to deploy your application.
+Navigate to the Topology view and use the Upload JAR file option, or drag a JAR file to deploy your application.

 Use the in-context menu in the Topology view, and then use the Upload JAR file option to upload your JAR file to deploy your application.

-In the Topology view, right-click anywhere in the Topology view to see the Add to Project menu.
+In the Topology view, right-click anywhere to view the Add to Project menu.

-Hover over the Add to Project menu to see the menu options, and then select the Upload JAR file option to see the Upload JAR file form .
-Alternatively, you can drag and drop the JAR file in the Topology view.
+Hover over the Add to Project menu to see the menu options, and then select the Upload JAR file option to see the Upload JAR file form.
+Alternatively, you can drag the JAR file into the Topology view.

 In the JAR file field, browse for the required JAR file on your local machine and upload it.
-Alternatively, you can drag and drop the JAR file on the field.
-A toast alert is displayed at the top right if an incompatible file type is dragged and dropped on the Topology view.
+Alternatively, you can drag the JAR file on to the field.
+A toast alert is displayed at the top right if an incompatible file type is dragged into the Topology view.
 A field error is displayed if an incompatible file type is dropped on the field in the upload form.

-You can further specify optional Java commands to customize your deployed application.
-The Runtime Icon and Builder Image is selected by default.
-If a Builder Image is not auto-detected, select a Builder Image.
+The runtime icon and builder image are selected by default.
+If a builder image is not auto-detected, select a builder image.
 If required, you can change the version using the Builder Image Version drop-down list.

-In the optional Application Name field, enter a unique name for your application for the resource labelling.
+Optional: In the Application Name field, enter a unique name for your application to use for resource labelling.